 - No, but try to submit an application at least one month before the loan needs to be disbursed to your school to ensure timely disbursement.

 Are there nationalities Prodigy Finance cannot lend to?

 - Yes, unfortunately.
 While Prodigy Finance is able to lend to students from 150 nationalities, here is a list of the currently restricted nationalities.

 - Citizens and permanent residents of Singapore are ineligible.
-In addition, non-permanent residents who have lived and worked in Singapore for 3 consecutive years prior to study are also unfortunately ineligible for funding at this time.
+In addition, non-permanent residents who have lived and worked in Singapore for one or more years prior to study are also unfortunately ineligible for funding at this time.

 Would you like to hear from our current students who are using Prodigy Finance loans to fund their studies?
 There are quite a few in this video and you can get in touch with a few of them through our Ambassadors programme.

 The below provides an example of a Prodigy Finance loan for the MBA programme.